Frank Zappa: Move to New York and beginning of Straight and Bizarre Records

-Disbandment
+Return to California and breakup

 Zappa and the Mothers of Invention returned to Los Angeles in mid-1968; the Zappas moved into a house on Laurel Canyon Boulevard, only to move again to Woodrow Wilson Drive.
 This was Zappa's home for the rest of his life.
 Despite being successful in Europe, the Mothers of Invention were not doing well financially.
 Their first records were vocally oriented, but as Zappa wrote more instrumental jazz and classical style music for the band's concerts, audiences were confused.
 Zappa felt that audiences failed to appreciate his "electrical chamber music".

 In 1969, there were nine band members and Zappa was supporting the group from his publishing royalties whether they played or not.
 In late 1969, Zappa broke up the band.
 He often cited the financial strain as the main reason, but also commented on the band members' lack of diligence.
 Many band members were bitter about Zappa's decision, and some took it as a sign of Zappa's perfectionism at the expense of human feeling.
 Others were irritated by 'his autocratic ways', exemplified by Zappa's never staying at the same hotel as the band members.
 Several members would play with Zappa again in subsequent years, while Lowell George and Roy Estrada went on to form the band Little Feat.
 Zappa assembled remaining unreleased recordings of the band on the albums Burnt Weeny Sandwich and Weasels Ripped My Flesh, both released in 1970.

 After he disbanded the Mothers of Invention, Zappa released the acclaimed solo album Hot Rats (1969).
 It features, for the first time on record, Zappa playing extended guitar solos and contains one of his most enduring compositions, "Peaches en Regalia", which reappeared several times on future recordings.
 He was backed by jazz, blues and R&B session players including violinist Don "Sugarcane" Harris, drummers John Guerin and Paul Humphrey, multi-instrumentalist and former Mothers of Invention member Ian Underwood, and multi-instrumentalist Shuggie Otis on bass, along with a guest appearance by Captain Beefheart on the only vocal track, "Willie the Pimp".
 It became a popular album in England, and had a major influence on the development of jazz-rock fusion.